localstack/localstack/README.md

 ### Miscellaneous Configurations

-* `SKIP_INFRA_DOWNLOADS`: Whether to skip downloading additional infrastructure components (e.g., specific Elasticsearch versions).
+* `EDGE_FORWARD_URL`: Optional target URL to forward all edge requests to (e.g., for distributed deployments).
 * `IGNORE_ES_DOWNLOAD_ERRORS`: Whether to ignore errors (e.g., network/SSL) when downloading Elasticsearch plugins.
+* `MOCK_UNIMPLEMENTED`: Whether to return mocked success responses (instead of 501 errors) for currently unimplemented API methods.
 * `OVERRIDE_IN_DOCKER`: Overrides the check whether LocalStack is executed within a docker container.
 If set to true, LocalStack assumes it runs in a docker container.
 Should not be set unless necessary.
-* `EDGE_FORWARD_URL`: Optional target URL to forward all edge requests to (e.g., for distributed deployments).
+* `SKIP_INFRA_DOWNLOADS`: Whether to skip downloading additional infrastructure components (e.g., specific Elasticsearch versions).

 ### Debugging Configurations